-The following graph and table compares the cumulative total stockholder return with respect to our common stock versus the cumulative total return of the Standard & Poor's Small Cap 600 (the "S&P Small Cap 600"), the NASDAQ Composite Index, and the Peer Group Index for the five-year period ended December 31, 2023.
-The comparison assumes that \$100 was invested on December 31, 2018 in each of our common stock, S&P Small Cap 600, the NASDAQ Composite Index, and the Peer Group Index and that all dividends were reinvested.
+The following graph and table compares the cumulative total stockholder return with respect to our common stock versus the cumulative total return of the Standard & Poor's Small Cap 600 (the "S&P Small Cap 600"), the NASDAQ Composite Index, and the Peer Group Indices for the five-year period ended December 31, 2022.
+We amended our peer group during 2022 to more accurately reflect the current overall business of the Company.
+The comparison assumes that \$100 was invested on December 31, 2017 in each of our common stock, S&P Small Cap 600, the NASDAQ Composite Index, and the Peer Group Indices and that all dividends were reinvested.
 We have not paid any dividends and, therefore, our cumulative total return calculation is based solely upon stock price appreciation and not upon reinvestment of dividends.
-The graph and table depicts year-end values based on actual market value increases and decreases relative to the initial investment of \$100, based on information provided for each calendar year by the NASDAQ Stock Market and the New York Stock Exchange.
+The graph and table depicts year-end values based on actual market value increases and decreases relative to the initial investment of \$100, based on information provided for each calendar year by the NASDAQ Stock Market, the New York Stock Exchange, the Hong Kong Stock Exchange and the Korea Exchange.